• Recipes

 Cajun boudin sausage in an air fryer

-If you plan to squeeze the sausage out of the casing like a popsicle, spread it on a cracker with hot sauce, perhaps you want it loose over a bowl of rice, you might opt for other methods like microwaving, using a steam basket, or boiling it in water (add cajun seasoning if you are going to boil).
+If you plan to squeeze the sausage out of the casing like a popsicle, spread it on a cracker with hot sauce, perhaps you want it loose over a bowl of rice, you might opt for other methods like microwaving, using a steam basket, or boiling it in water (add Cajun seasoning if you are going to boil).
 All of these methods are popular and will work well for reheating.
+If you do have leftover uncased boudin, save it and whip up some delicious Deep Fried Boudin Balls from this recipe.

 boudin sausage, hot sauce, and saltine crackers